 - Contemporary Grounds

-All the above restaurants are located at Disney’s Contemporary Resort, except the Cove Bar.
-The Cove Bar is situated on the Bay Lake Tower side of the resort.
-Therefore, it is only accessible to guests staying at Bay Lake Tower.
+Each restaurant listed above is within Disney’s Contemporary Resort, except for the Cove Bar.
+The Cove Bar is at the Bay Lake Tower pool area, exclusive to Bay Lake Tower guests.

-For reference, Bay Lake Tower is a Disney Vacation Club Resort connected to the Contemporary.
-Guests of the DVC Resort will have access to all the amenities of the Contemporary.
+Bay Lake Tower is a Disney Vacation Club Resort connected to the Contemporary via a bridge.
+Guests of the DVC Resort have access to Disney’s Contemporary Resort’s amenities.

 Related: Bay Lake Tower Review

+First, we’ll discuss the primary quick service at Disney’s Contemporary.
 Contempo Cafe is one of the most underrated quick services at Walt Disney World.
-The counter service restaurant sits in the middle of the Grand Canyon Concourse.
+This restaurant sits in the middle of the Grand Canyon Concourse.

 Contempo Cafe serves breakfast, lunch, and dinner.
 Hours of operation are between 7:00 a.m. and 11:00 p.m.
 Prices average $14.99 and under per item.

-On my recent stay in the Garden Wing, I ordered a grilled breakfast sandwich (without eggs) one morning for breakfast.
-This was an agreeable breakfast option.
+On my recent stay in the Garden Wing, I ordered one of the grilled breakfast sandwiches one morning.
+This option featured ham, cheese, and eggs on brioche.

-A while back, I had the Kale power greens salad with greens, Farro, roasted sweet potatoes, avocado, pickled onions, garbanzos, and a lime vinaigrette.
+I’ve also enjoyed the Kale Power Greens salad with Farro, roasted sweet potatoes, avocado, pickled onions, garbanzos, and a lime vinaigrette.

-Over the years, I’ve often overheard or read planning advice recommending guests go to Chef Mickey’s to see the monorail while eating.
-But you get a similar experience at Contempo Cafe for a much lower price, minus the characters.
+Over the years, I’ve often read planning advice recommending guests go to Chef Mickey’s to see the monorail while eating.
+But you can get a similar experience at Contempo Cafe for a much lower price, minus the characters.

 Lounges at Disney’s Contemporary